-Crunchy Apple Cherry Pecan Crisp is a delicious dessert for an apple crisp.
-It is similar to an apple crumble only this one is made with a mixture of fresh chopped apples and frozen pitted dark cherries, topped with a buttery cinnamon oat and pecans topping.
+Crunchy and delicious, this Apple Cherry Pecan Crisp is a delightful dessert.
+Similar to an apple crumble, only this one is made with a mixture of fresh chopped apples and frozen dark cherries, and topped with a buttery cinnamon oat-pecan crumble.
+YUM!
 Serve it with vanilla ice cream, or with our homemade whipped cream and it’s a mouthwatering dessert.

 What’s the Difference Between an Apple Crisp and Apple Crumble?